icon

 Chocolate Pearls

-Chocolate pearls became incredibly popular quite recently – designers such as Erica Courtney helped solidify their status as red carpet worthy gemstones.
+Chocolate pearls became incredibly popular in recent decades – designers such as Erica Courtney helped solidify their status as red carpet worthy gemstones.
 Chocolate Tahitian pearls can be naturally colored or dyed their trademark colors … Guess which ones we prefer.

 Quick Facts About Chocolate Pearls